The 20 Best Romance Movies You Need to See in 2025

 Starring: Kim Tae-ri and Hong Kyung

-The love story: This Korean romance movie sounds absolutely adorable, telling the love story between a scientist dreaming of the stars and a down-to-earth musician (Hong Kyung).
+The love story: This Korean romance movie is absolutely adorable, telling the love story between a scientist dreaming of the stars and a down-to-earth musician (Hong Kyung).
 When they meet right before Nan-young's (Kim Tae-ri) space voyage, the pair "embark on the longest-ever long-distance relationship—one that bridges Earth and Mars."

 WATCH IT